-Our business may be adversely affected by the ongoing COVID-19 pandemic or other epidemics.
+Our business may be adversely affected by the ongoing COVID-19 pandemic and the related challenging macroeconomic conditions globally.

-The ongoing COVID-19 pandemic, including the recent Omicron variant, has continued to impact worldwide economic activity and financial markets.
-While three vaccines have received Emergency Use Authorization from the FDA, the COVID-19 pandemic remains a challenge to our business until it is abated.
+The ongoing COVID-19 pandemic, including the emergence of variants, has continued to impact worldwide economic activity and financial markets, and remains a potential challenge to our business until it is abated.
 Mass and rapid production of the vaccines, for example, has placed increased pressure on the availability of supplies that are also used in our products, such as glass vials and needles.
-The COVID-19 pandemic is imposing additional burdens on our business to comply with regulations imposed by the State of California.
 The COVID-19 pandemic may also disrupt the operations of our customers, suppliers and partners for an indefinite period of time, including as a result of travel restrictions and/or business shutdowns, all of which could negatively impact our business and results of operations, including cash flows.
 Disruptions to our manufacturing partners and suppliers could result in disruption to the production of our products and failure to satisfy demand.
-More generally, the outbreak of COVID-19 could adversely affect economies and financial markets globally and nationally, potentially leading to an economic downturn, which could decrease spending and adversely affect demand for our products and harm our business and results of operations.
-Even after the COVID-19 pandemic has subsided, we may continue to experience an adverse impact to our business as a result of its global economic impact, including any recession that has occurred or may occur in the future.
-Specifically, difficult macroeconomic conditions, increased and prolonged unemployment or a decline in business confidence as a result of the COVID-19 pandemic, could have a continuing adverse effect on the demand for some of our products.
-The degree of impact of the COVID-19 pandemic on our business will depend on several factors, such as the duration and the extent of the pandemic, as well as actions taken by governments, businesses, and consumers in response to the pandemic, all of which continue to evolve and remain uncertain at this time.
+More generally, the ongoing COVID-19 pandemic could continue to adversely affect economies and financial markets globally and nationally, including inflationary pressures and changes in interest rates, which could decrease spending and adversely affect demand for our products and harm our business and results of operations.
+To the extent macroeconomic uncertainty persists or the COVID-19 pandemic or macroeconomic conditions worsen, we may experience a continuing adverse effect on the demand for some of our products.
+The degree of impact of the COVID-19 pandemic and the related challenging macroeconomic conditions globally on our business will depend on several factors, such as the duration and the extent of the pandemic, as well as actions taken by governments, businesses, and consumers in response to the pandemic and the challenging macroeconomic conditions globally, all of which continue to evolve and remain uncertain at this time.